indeedeng/iwf/README.md

 #### Persistence loading policy

-When a state API loads DataAttributes/SearchAttributes, by default it will load everything which could cause size limit error for Cadence/Temporal activity input/output limit(2MB by default).
-User can use other loading policy `LOAD_PARTIAL_WITHOUT_LOCKING` to specify certain DataAttributes/SearchAttributes only to load for this WorkflowState.
+When a workflowState/RPC API loads DataAttributes/SearchAttributes, by default it will use `LOAD_ALL_WITOUT_LOCKING` to load everything.

+For WorkflowState, there is a 2MB limit by default to load data.
+User can use another loading policy `LOAD_PARTIAL_WITHOUT_LOCKING` to specify certain DataAttributes/SearchAttributes only to load.

-`WITHOUT_LOCKING` here means if multiple StateExecutions try to upsert the same DataAttribute/SearchAttribute, they can be done in parallel without locking.
+`WITHOUT_LOCKING` here means if multiple StateExecutions/RPC try to upsert the same DataAttribute/SearchAttribute, they can be done in parallel without locking.

+If racing conditions could be a problem, using`PARTIAL_WITH_EXCLUSIVE_LOCK` allows specifying some keys to be locked during the execution.

 #### WaitUntil API failure policy